Skriðuklaustur and the Archaeological Excavations in East Iceland

 One of the reasons why Jón Hrak is believed to have been buried this way is that he was a vagrant and might have died in the dead of winter, so those who buried him didn't show him the respect of burying him in the proper manner.

 Another reason might be that those, who buried him, didn't want him to return from his grave so they turned him in the "wrong" direction.

 This is my Jón ;)

-I found a folklore in Þjóðsögur Jóns Árnasonar - The Compilation of Folklore of Jón Árnason, which I often refer to in my travel-blog, telling a different story of Jón "Flak" in a different cemetery with the same poem - but here Jón "Flak" is repeating this poem after his death.
+I found a story in Þjóðsögur Jóns Árnasonar - The Collection of Folklore of Jón Árnason, which I often refer to in my travel-blog, telling a different story of Jón "Flak" in a different cemetery with the same poem - but here Jón "Flak" is repeating this poem after his death.

 So this is not carved in stone, but an interesting story all the same.

 I just want to tell you in a few words how the old land Skriða (now Klaustur) came into the possession of the Catholic church.
 Sesselja Þorsteinsdóttir had married her second cousin once-removed, Einar Ormsson Loftssonar the Rich.
 Einar died in 1470 and after his demise, the cousinship to his wife was revealed, but at this time it was forbidden for second cousins once removed to get married.

 Einar's brother, Loftur, convinced the bishop to strip his brother's children of their inheritance and to excommunicate Sesselja :( The only way for Sesselja to save her soul and the soul of her now illegitimate children was to donate the land Skriða, which she had inherited from her husband to the Catholic church, for a monastery to be built there.